 Advantages of Installment Sales

-- By using this sales method, the seller can defer the recognition of revenue or gross profit until it falls under the desired tax bracket (lower tax rates).
-This helps sellers to keep the capital gain tax at lower.
+- Using this sales method, the seller can defer the recognition of revenue or gross profit until it falls under the desired tax bracket (lower tax rates).
+This helps sellers to keep the capital gain tax lower.

-- It requires the buyer to make payment in installments along with the interest if the installments are payable in several years.
-So, it also creates interest income and added to the income of the seller.
+- It requires the buyer to make payments in installments along with the interest if the installments are payable in several years.
+So, it also creates interest income and adds to the seller’s income.

 - Installments sale provides easy financing to the buyers.